The Hospice of St Francis Diversity Position Statement

 - Delivers services that are accessible to and meet the needs of all our patients, carers, staff and volunteers

-- Fosters an environment in which individual differences and the contribution of all of our staff are recognized and valued
+- Fosters an environment in which individual differences and the contribution of all of our staff are recognised and valued

 - Tackles behaviours and attitudes that might contribute or reinforce the perceived or real threat of inequity and discrimination